 Professor John P. BURNS 卜約翰

-Chair Professor of Politics and Public Administration and Dean of Faculty of Social Sciences: He obtained undergraduate degrees from St. Olaf College and Oxford University, and a Ph.D. in political science from Columbia University.
-He teaches courses and does research on comparative politics and public administration, specializing in China including Hong Kong.
-His research interests focus on public sector human resource management, civil service reform, party-state relations, and public sector reform.
-He is the author or editor of eight books, and his articles have appeared in the China Quarterly, Journal of Contemporary China, Pacific Affairs, and Public Administration and Development.
-He served on the Editorial Committee of the China Quarterly from 1991-2011 and servied on the HKSAR Government's Civil Service Training and Development Advisory Committee from 1997 to 2003.
+Emeritus Professor and Honorary Professor of the University of Hong Kong where he was the former Chair Professor of Politics and Public Administration (1996-2017) and former Dean of Faculty of Social Sciences (2011-2017).
+He obtained undergraduate degrees from St. Olaf College and Oxford University, and a Ph.D. in political science from Columbia University.
+He specializes in the politics and public administration of China including Hong Kong.
+He is the author or editor of eight books and his academic articles have appeared in scholarly journals such as China Quarterly (UK), Journal of Contemporary China (USA), Pacific Affairs (Canada), and Public Administration and Development (CAPAM).
+See https://www.ppaweb.hku.hk/f/burns .